neillturner/puppet_roles_hiera_parameters/README.md

 This will case the webserver::test to be called

-NOTE: To resolve parameter values from hier the yaml files needs to be called webserver::test.yaml which is not supported on windows. (a workaround could be to store the parameters for webserver::test in the base.yaml).
+NOTE: To resolve parameter values from hiera the yaml files needs to be called webserver::test.yaml which is not supported on windows. (a workaround could be to store the parameters for webserver::test in the base.yaml).

 Role Ordering